 When do we delete your data

-We perform a ‘cull’ of redundant personal data every 7 years.
+We perform a ‘cull’ of redundant personal data every year.
+We remove records that have not been updated for 7 years.
 However, you can ask for your personal data to be removed sooner by making a Right to Erasure request.

 Where is your data stored and processed?